aavilaherrera/mappgene-archived/README.md

 ## License

-MaPPeRTrac is distributed under the terms of the BSD-3 License.
+Mappgene is distributed under the terms of the BSD-3 License.

 LLNL-CODE-821512